Professor ,Dean of Faculty of Natural and Mathematical Sciences

 - Diamond & Diamond-Like-Carbon Films

 - Development of Photodetectors, Multi-Junction and Quantum Dot solar cells

 Teaching / Other Experience+

-I am keenly interested to teach all branches of physics at the undergraduate level and solid state physics/condensed matter physics, electrodynamics or related subjects at the post graduate level.
+I am keenly interested to teach all branches of Physics at the undergraduate level and Condensed Matter Physics, electrodynamics, Mathematical Physics or related subjects at the post graduate level.
 I also conducts general and advance laboratory classes at the undergraduate and postgraduate levels.

 Post Graduate Supervision+

 Name of the Ph.D students (JRF) working under my supervision: